Table of Contents

 The GCN3 GPU is a model that simulates a GPU at the ISA level, as opposed to the intermediate language level.
 This page will give you a general overview of how to use this model, the software stack the model uses, and provide resources that detail the model and how it is implemented.

-Currently, the GCN3 GPU model in gem5 is supported on the stable and develop branch.
+Currently, the GCN3 GPU model in gem5 is only supported on the develop branch.
+Thus, you should use the develop branch when running the GCN3 model.
+We expect this support to be integrated into the gem5-v21.0 release.

 The gem5 repository comes with a dockerfile located in

 util/dockerfiles/gcn-gpu/.
 This dockerfile contains the drivers and libraries needed to run the GPU model.
 A pre-built version of the docker image is hosted at